-What can this quarantine time teach us about minimalism?
-Here’s what I’ve learned about the bare necessities of life during the pandemic.
+What can these times of quarantine teach you about minimalism?
+Here’s what I’ve learned about the bare necessities during the pandemic.

-If this isn’t the perfect time to embrace minimalism, then I don’t know when is.
+If this isn’t the perfect time to embrace minimalism, then I don’t know what is.

-We’re home a lot now.
-And we’re confronted with piles of clutter and the realisation that the one place that’s supposed to provide sanctuary only offers overwhelm and a long to-do list.
+You’re home a lot now.
+And you’re confronted with piles of clutter and the realisation that the one place that’s supposed to provide sanctuary only offers overwhelm.

-We’re not going out as often.
-Events, get-togethers and conferences across the world have been cancelled.
-And it’s left us thinking: did we really want to go anyways?
+You’re not going out as often.
+At work, meetings and conferences across the world have been cancelled.
+And it’s left you thinking: were they really that productive anyways?

-This pandemic has freed up hours of time we’d once spend stuck in traffic, attending meetings or running semi-important errands.
+This pandemic has freed up hours you’d once spend stuck in traffic, attending meetings or running semi-important errands.

 Many others, however, are rediscovering some long-lost loves.

 Old hobbies are emerging from dusty shoe boxes.
 Cakes are baked across Instagram Stories.
 Goodreads reading challenges are at last being met – even without the help of easy YA novels to boost the count.